GhentCDH/Cune-iiif-orm-IIIF-Manifest-Builder/README.md

 ### Links to external data

-The `seeAlso` property is used to link to the ATF transliteration.
-The (unofficial) MIME type `text/x-atf` is used to provide extra info to the viewer.
+The `seeAlso` property is used to link to the data exports.

 #### Example